 –Be a member in good standing of CSBA independently and/or through membership in an affiliated regional bee club.

 Requirements of fulfill to graduate Apprentice Level

 –Pass written exam with score of at least 85%

 Please download apprentice application fill it out and save it, fill it out, then email it to: [email protected]

-*Once you have paid, we will send you a password to login to the page for the exam.
+*Once you have paid, we will send you an invitation to the Google Classroom page where you can access the exam.